 For a tough 100k mountain ski race like Åsnes Expedition Amundsen (EXA) in Norway’s Hardangervidda with a fully loaded pulk, participants should prepare physically but may also want to optimize their equipment to meet the special requirements.
 If you plan to race the race, meaning you will take only the minimal mandatory rests, you might find yourself skiing straight into a snow storm.
 This should be taken into account during preparation.

 GPS chest harness:

 Aluminum housing from an old saucepan (ebay) for a Primus OmniLite stove with silencer.
 Holds a 2,5L saucepan safely in place.
 Big enough for snow melting for 1-2 persons.
 At the price of a little more weight (600g), it returns valuable advantages: Extremely tip proof.
 No accidental burn risk by contact to open flame for safe use inside the inner tent [yes, it CAN BE safe to use a stove inside the inner tent as long as you arrange for some CONSTANT VENTILATION and don’t fall asleep.
-So sit upright while cooking!] and wind shelter (see below).
-Can be packed when stove is still hot.
+So sit upright while cooking!] and even in wind shelter (see below).
+Can be packed when the burner itself is still hot.
 Wooden handle and wooden bottom for insulation.
 Takes also small fuel bottle even without hose dismount.
 Burner is simply pressed onto three screws for fixation and can be removed with seconds.

 Wind shelter with ski attachment:

 For windy breaks or shorter rests, such as the 1h break in Hellevasbu, I sewed on two Velcro straps in the upper part and two loops in the bottom to a standard 2-person wind bag.
 This allows the bag to be held in place on the wind side by me – sitting on my pulk – and on the off-wind side by my skis.
-The stove system, see above, can be used inside for a cozy warm rest.
+The stove system, see above, can be used inside, standing in the snow, for a cozy warm rest.

 All-in-one pulk harness plus backpack: